 2. What are the central issues, in our day, that pose a challenge for Roman Catholics or Anglicans who might consider entering the Orthodox Church?

 Traditionalist Roman Catholics often have concerns about papal authority.
 In some cases, they assume Rome has lost it and they alone have preserved it.
 In other cases, they assume that there can be no orthodoxy apart from the Roman see and its claims.
 Unfortunately, these groups – in common with modernist Roman Catholics – have little appreciation of or use for Orthodoxy.
-As Orthodox Christians, we are able to recognize the traditional role of the bishop of Rome as first among equals – but only when he and his church return to the faith and communion of Orthodoxy, renouncing false claims and invented doctrines (e.g. papal infallibility, the Immaculate Conception, universal jurisdiction, etc.).
+As Orthodox Christians, we are able to recognize the traditional role of the bishop of Rome as first among equals – but only when he and his church return to the faith and communion of Orthodoxy, renouncing false claims and invented doctrines (e.g. papal infallibility, the Immaculate Conception, universal and immediate jurisdiction, etc.).
 For this reunion, we long and pray.

 Traditionalist Anglicans are presently suffering through the disintegration of the worldwide Anglican Communion – a dissolution precipitated over several generations by erosions of traditional faith and morals and departures from traditional ecclesiastical order.
 Among these are the ordination of women, blessing of same-sex unions, and the ordination of non-celibate homosexuals.
 By the grace of God, Orthodoxy remains blessedly free of these departures from the “faith once received.”